Online Degree Programs Available in Accounting

 Different types of accountants

-Completing an online... accounting program and earning a degree doesn't mean you're confined to pursuing a single career working with a specific type of financial records.
+Completing an online... accounting degree doesn't mean you're confined to pursuing a single career working with a specific type of financial records.
 In fact, there are a few different kinds of accountants or auditors you could work toward becoming:

 - Public accountants are trained to work with various clients, from individuals to major corporations and governments.
 When working with these clients, accountants must make sure financial records are accurate and adhere to the law, among other tasks.